 4 Days Baviaans Camino Slackpacking Trail

 After an early breakfast we all will be transported to Nakop.
-The trail starts with a 1 200m climb over the first 4km, traversing the Baviaanskloof Mountains, followed by a 7km descent into the Kloof.
-Overnight accommodation is 3km further on the farm Doringkloof in an old farmhouse.
-A cooked dinner is enjoyed around the large dining table, a well deserved treat after a challenging day!
+The trail starts with a 450m climb over the first 5km, traversing the Baviaanskloof Mountains, followed by a 7km descent into the Kloof.
+Overnight accommodation is 8km further on the farm Joachimskraal in an old farmhouse.
+A cooked dinner is enjoyed around the fire, a well deserved treat after a challenging day!

-After a proper farm breakfast you will have about 5km to walk some of it off, as the trail starts on the farm.
-Before you know it, you will tackle your first short uphill for the day, with unimpeded views in all directions.
-Soon civilazation is forgotten and you start the traverse of the Kouga Mountain Range, with a view into the Klein Kommando and Tjando Kloofs.
+After a nice farm breakfast you will start the hike over some farm land, before you tackle your first uphill of the day, with unimpeded views in all directions.
+Soon civilization is forgotten and you start the traverse of the Kouga Mountain Range, with a view into the Klein Kommando and Tjando Kloofs.
 The changeover between biomes are clearly visible, as you move from thorntrees to aloes, cycads, proteas and spekboom, plus 95 bird species have been counted on the trail.

-Day 3’s hike/ride starts start through the beautiful Kouenek Kortkloof, towards the Joubertskraal River, before you tackle the Kouenek to the highest point, a 8km climb with many false summits!
-Then a generous and slow reintroduction back to civilazation follows, as you enter the remote farming community of the Nooitgedacht area.
+Day 3’s hike starts through the beautiful Kouenek Kortkloof, towards the Joubertskraal River, before you tackle the Kouenek to the highest point, a 8km climb with many false summits!
+Then a generous and slow reintroduction back to civilization follows, as you enter the remote farming community of the Nooitgedacht area.
 Accommodation for is restored cottages on the farm Mooigedacht.
 At 15km this is the shortest day, giving you time to relax and recover for day 4.

-The last early morning trail again starts through the kloofs around the Ragels River, before we tackle the Moordenaarskloof - by now nothing to fear!
-Accommodation on the last night is at the Kouga River, before we tackle the last 17km to Nguniland Guest Farm just outside Kareedouw where we braai and enjoy the starry skies for old times sake.
+The last early morning trail starts along the Ragels River, before we tackle the Moordenaarskloof - by now nothing to fear!
+The last lunch stop is at the Kouga River, before we tackle the last 17km to Nguniland Guest Farm just outside Kareedouw where we braai and enjoy the starry skies for old times sake.
 At 32km this is the longest day, but not the most difficult.

-After another hearty breakfast, we pack up camp, and start our journey back to the real world.
+After breakfast, we say goodbye and start our journey back to the real world.

-Transport to Steytlerville and from the Kouga River is not included in the rate.
+Shuttles between Willowmore and Kareedouw is not included in the rate.
 Group sizes are 14 maximum with a support crew of 3.

-Hikers and riders must bring their own hiking/riding gear, day backpack, hiking pole, a headlamp, towels and sleeping bags with small pillow.
-Be prepared for extreme heat or severe cold.
-Make sure what you bring will fit into the supplied 55 litre crate - clothes, drinks and extra snacks.
-You also will receive a small bag with a plate and mug, please bring your own cutlery and crockery (read between the lines, you will have to do your own dishes!).
+Hikers must bring their own hiking gear, day backpack, hiking pole, a headlamp, towels and sleeping bags with small pillow.
+Be prepared for extreme heat, severe cold or unexpected rain storms.
+Make sure what you bring will fit into a Medium Size K-Way bag.
+You also will receive a small bag with a plate and mug, please bring your own cutlery (read between the lines, you will have to do your own dishes!).

 No single supplements are available.

-* Two support vehicles will accompany all groups to ensure safety at all times.
+* A support vehicle will accompany all groups to ensure safety at all times.

 * Breakfasts and dinners are cooked, and you will receive a lunch pack for day 1 and the other days will be enjoyed somewhere on the route.
-You are welcome to add your own energy drinks/snacks (provided it fits into your crate!).
+You are welcome to add your own energy drinks/snacks (although our catering isn’t shy).